Kestito/ai-companion/project-docs/Action.md

 This document outlines 10 incremental actions to implement the Evelina AI healthcare-focused system while preserving existing functionality.
 The actions prioritize user management, conversation interfaces in messaging platforms, and professional UI development first, followed by proactive features and voice capabilities.

+RULE - For frotend use https://m3.material.io/develop/web

+Respect exiting stukture and do NO DELETE FUNCTIONALITY

 ## Action 1: Supabase Schema Enhancement

 **Objective**: Extend the existing Supabase database schema to support healthcare-specific data with focus on users and conversations.

 **Tasks**:
-1 Create new database tables for  users, converstation , short memory , health_records and risk_assessments
+1. Create new database tables for  users, converstation , short memory , risk_assessments and support_interaction_logs in Supebase
-2. Add healthcare-related fields to existing users table
 3. Enhance conversation and message tables with healthcare metadata
 4. Set up appropriate indexes for optimized query performance
 5. Configure row-level security policies for patient data protection
+6. Integrate Intefaces like Chainlit, Telegram , whatcapp into User, converstation, short memory

 **Expected Outcome**: Enhanced database schema that supports healthcare data while maintaining compatibility with existing conversation data.